 I’m pretty set on my Canon 6D and will probably be using it for at least another year or two until it starts to wear out and we’ll need to replace it with a new blogging camera.
 Below are 5 other really great cameras that will help you take wonderful photos – for your blog, Instagram page or personal use!
 They’re all at different price points as I know everyone’s budgets are different.

 *Note: you’ll see that I didn’t include any cameras under $800 on this list.
-That’s because I don’t see the point in buying, let’s say, a $400 Rebel Kit when your iPhone can do just as good of a job or maybe even better. iPhone cameras area REALLY good now, especially the ones with portrait mode.
-If you have a small budget, keep saving up for a DSLR that will actually upgrade your photography game.
+That’s because I don’t see the point in buying, let’s say, a $400 eos Rebel Kit or a eos 70d, when your iPhone can do just as good of a job or maybe even better. iPhone cameras area REALLY good now, especially the ones with portrait mode.
+If you are looking for the best cameras for bloggers on a budget, keep saving up for a DSLR that will actually upgrade your photography game.

-Sony a7: This is a mirrorless full-frame camera that all my friends who use Sony really love.
-It’s small, which makes it perfect for traveling, and doesn’t have a built-in lens, so you can have the professional-level freedom of switching out lenses for different types of photos.
-I used a Sony a6 for a bit and enjoy the Sony brand a lot!
+Sony a7: This is a mirrorless camera with a full-frame that all my friends who use Sony really love.
+It’s small, which makes it perfect for traveling, has a good cmos sensor, and doesn’t have a built-in lens, so you can have the professional-level freedom of switching out lenses for different types of photos.
+I used a Sony alpha a6000 for a bit and enjoy the Sony brand a lot!
+I still think that Canon is the way to go, but this Sony alpha is considere the best camera for beginning bloggers as its so dang easy to use.

 Nikon D610: This is considered the Nikon equivalent to the Canon 6D.
 If you like the 6D, but want to shoot on Nikon, check this camera out.
+It doesn’t have things I love about Canon, like the Canon-engineered Dual Pixel CMOS AF technology but Nikons are trusted by the top pros around the world.
 I wish I could say more but as you know, I don’t like or use Nikon so I can’t ramble more.

 Leica 10773 M-P: Do you have a causal 6 grand laying around to spend on a camera?
 I don’t, but if I won the lottery, I would ditch my Canon 6D in a heartbeat and upgrade to a Leica.
 It’s the best of the best in the photography world.
 They’re small but heavy.
-I got to hold one once and I teared up just a little. they’re incredibly powerful and take the most beautiful, creamy photos.
+I got to hold one once and I teared up just a little. they’re incredibly powerful, have micro four thirds tech, and take the most beautiful, creamy photos.
 Leica lenses (not included,so you’ll have to spend more to actually take photos) are some of the best in the world.
+If you are looking for the best camera for fashion blogging or the best camera for lifestyle blogging, this is it.

 Quick Photography Tips For Great Photos!